-Reflect upon each of the books that you read:
+Reflect upon each of the passages you've chosen:

 - 1. Describe the traits of the passage that jump out at you.
 Point to specifics. - 2.
 Explain how those traits make the writing poignant, insightful, or beautiful. - 3.
 Draw inferences about what the author may have intended the reader to experience or understand based on those passages.